SanthoshKumar211299/DOM-manupulation-with-forms/README.md

 ---------------------------
 Problem statement:
 -----------------
-" <ul>".
+.
 Create a form and table using HTML, CSS and DOM.

 .
 The form should contain the following field.
 .
 First name, last name, address, pincode, gender, choice of food(must choose at least 2 out of 5 options), state, country.